UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ursa_major.md

 ## Ursa Major: The Future of Cloud at UCR

 Ursa Major is a strategic partnership between the University of California, Riverside (UCR) and Google Cloud Platform (GCP).
-This initiative is currently undergoing a **strategic realignment** (Project Polaris) to ensure that UCR’s cloud footprint is optimized for high-impact research, data security, and long-term financial sustainability.
+This initiative has undergone a **strategic realignment** to ensure that UCR’s cloud footprint is optimized for high-impact research, data security, and long-term financial sustainability.

 The goal of Ursa Major is to provide researchers with a "Fine Dining" experience—offering curated, high-performance resources where they are needed most, while ensuring that standard computational tasks are aligned with the most cost-effective campus infrastructure.